Momentum-PT-Team-3/in-class-exercises-and-examples/Week 3/python-basics.md

 _There are more than these, but these are the types we will handle the most._

 - **Numbers**
-	- Integers (Positive and negative whole numbers, including 0)
+	- Integers 9Positive and negative whole numbers, including 0)
 		- ```3, 9, 0, -5```
 	- Floats (Decimals BUT they are inexact and should not be used for money).
 		- ```5.9, -0.14, 4.0```